 Literary recordings include the master tapes of the British Council's series 'The Poet Speaks', featuring over 200 poets, recorded 1955-1975; National Poetry Centre readings 1979-1989; BBC Radio readings and critical discussions from the 1930s to the present day; and many live festival recordings.

-Ongoing literary recording programmes include collaborations with the Royal Society of Literature, Poet in the City, and King's Place Music Foundation.
+Ongoing literary recording programmes include collaborations with the Royal Society of Literature and Poet in the City, although these are paused at the moment due to COVID-19.

 What is available online?Many sound recordings have been digitised and are presented on British Library Sounds.
 A large number of the recordings are freely available for listening online though some are restricted to users in accredited higher education establishments.